Supplier Terms & Conditions

 The Restriction of Hazardous Substances Directive 2002/95/EC (RoHS) was adopted in February 2003 by the European Union.
 All Suppliers shall know and understand the contents of its products, including the products of its Suppliers.
 Upon Orion’s request, Suppliers shall provide a complete listing of the product's physical contents.
 If necessary, Orion will require documentation from the Supplier certifying their product to be RoHS compliant.

 The European Regulation (EC) No. 1907/2006 concerning the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) entered into force in June 2007.
 Suppliers shall comply with all applicable REACH requirements that affect the products they supply to Orion.
-Orion expects Suppliers will have a dialogue with their own supply chain and with Orion regarding all applicable aspects of REACH.
+When necessary, Orion will require documentation from the Supplier certifying their product to be REACH compliant

 As a Supplier to the US Department of Defense, Orion will, from time to time, accept orders or contracts that fall under the provisions of the Defense Priorities and Allocation System (DPAS).